 In their natural habitat, Redwoods get plenty of water throughout winter (50-100 inches).
 But, the fog in the Summer is what really helps these trees.
 The fog helps by providing two things.

 Redwoods can collect moisture from the fog.
-This moisture collects on the needles and limbs, then drops to the forest floor.
-The tree's root system then absorbs the water from the ground.
+This moisture collects on the needles and limbs and then drops to the forest floor.
+The tree’s root system then absorbs the water from the ground.

 Unlike other trees, Redwoods can also absorb water through their canopy.
 So, the tree absorbs moisture through the air and the ground.
 Incredible!

 The fog is a good source of nitrogen, which is essential in protein formation.
 And protein is found in the tissue of most living things.
 So, the fog is delivering fertilizer to the Redwoods too.

 To summarize, Redwoods get a constant supply of water throughout the year.
 Not only that, but they get a large amount of fertilizer too.
 The water and fertilizer are the perfect combinations to supercharge the Redwood’s growth.

 The title of the tallest tree in the world goes to a Coastal Redwood named Hyperion.
 Hyperion is 380.1 ft tall and lives in the Redwood National and State Parks.
 Hyperion’s exact location is unknown to protect the tree.

 Interestingly, the Redwood National and State Parks also contain the second and third tallest trees globally.
 These trees are all Coastal Redwoods.
 It shows how much of an impact the climate can make on the growth of a tree.